2graphic/sinap-core/README.md

 [![Build Status](https://travis-ci.org/2graphic/sinap-core.svg?branch=master)](https://travis-ci.org/2graphic/sinap-core)

+# Building

+Make sure you have npm installed.
+If you don't have typings, you can install it with

+    npm install -g typings

+Build with:

+    npm install
+    npm run build

+And test:

+    npm test

 # Sinap Plugins

 Sinap is an IDE and a framework for interpreters.
 A plugin fills in the blanks to make a complete IDE interpreter.
 At the bare minimum, a plugin my provide: